 Instead of using ink, this technique entails carving the pattern directly into the material.
 Blind embossing is commonly seen on t-shirts, hoodies, and outerwear.
 It creates a cleaner effect on the garments and gives them a neat and subtle look.

-Single level emboss is the appropriate solution if you’re running low on budget and looking for a cost-effective solution.
-This is the most basic kind of embossing, in which the design is raised and applied to the commodity.
+Single-level embossing is the appropriate solution if you’re running low on budget and looking for a cost-effective solution.
+This is the most basic embossing, in which the design is raised and applied to the commodity.

 This multi-level embossing offers a more detailed view of the design and gives it a special look.
 It also creates a unique texture in the background.
 Under this technique, the raised effect is applied on different levels.